 Overview

 A provider permit authorizes a service provider (hauler) to operate within your jurisdiction and to submit pump out records to your FOG program.
-This article covers what provider permits are used for, where to manage them, the statuses they move through, and how to customize the permit layout that your providers receive.
+This article covers what provider permits are used for, how to set up and use the Permit Type field, where to manage them, the statuses they move through, and how to customize the permit layout that your providers receive.

 What a provider permit is